-What is A Mural?
-A Walk Through History
+What Is a Mural?
+Definition and a Walk Through Known History

 Modern Times Murals – Tools of Social Emancipation